Senior Mechanical Engineer, High Volume Design

 - Excellent engineering fundamentals, with the ability to apply first principles, modeling, and data to real-world design decisions

-- Experience applying Design for Reliability (DfR) principles, including failure mode identification, reliability modeling, accelerated life and stress testing
+- Experience applying Design for Reliability (DfR) principles, including failure mode identification, reliability modeling, accelerated life and stress testing, and translating test results into durable design improvements

 - Experience with engineering analyses such as reliability modeling, tolerance analysis, FEA, fatigue analysis, and root cause analysis